NotAShelf/Basix/README.md

 ## How does it work?

-For some obscure reason[^1] all schemes provided by tinted-theming is in YAML under one unified repository.
+For some obscure reason[^1] all schemes provided by tinted-theming is in YAML and under one unified repository.
 We convert each YAML scheme to JSON to ensure the schemes are in a format Nix can read, then read them and expose them under a flake output.

 ## How do I use this?

 Basix be used as a flake input, or imported from a tarball.

-To get a colorscheme, import either `schemeData.base16` or `schemeData.base24` from the outputs from this flake to import the colorschemes for yourself.
+To get a color scheme, import either `schemeData.base16` or `schemeData.base24` from the outputs from this flake to import the color schemes for yourself.

 ```bash
 nix-repl> :p schemeData.base16.decaf